Weather-Station-Software/live-weather-station/readme.txt

 You can report bugs and suggest ideas via the [support section](https://wordpress.org/support/plugin/live-weather-station) of this plugin page.

 == Changelog ==

+= 2.2.0 =

+Release date: January 25th, 2015

+* Added: new steel meters, with tons of customization parameters, to display "live" values
+* Improvement: using of subscript character for carbon dioxide, now displayed as CO₂ (previously, it was CO2)
+* Improvement: in clean gauges it's now possible to choose to display the shortened measurement type as title or label
+* Improvement: `readme.txt`

 = 2.1.0 =